-p16 is a protein made by both normal cells throughout the body.
+p16 is a protein made by normal cells throughout the body.
 It can also be made by abnormal cells including some types of cancers.
 It is a type of protein called a tumour suppressor.
 This means that the normal role of p16 is to stop the cell from changing into a cancer cell.

 After it is made, most of the p16 stays in a part of cell called the nucleus.
 The nucleus is the part of the cell that holds most of our genetic information.
 Pathologists use a test called immunohistochemistry to see p16 inside cells.
 The results of this test are used with other information to make a diagnosis.